oizpans/feathers-mq/examples/README.md

 const app = feathers();

-// set the name of app - required app.set('name', 'ClientName');
+// set the name of app
+// required
+app.set('name', 'ClientName');

-// setup mq transport for client app.configure(Client({
+// setup mq transport for client app.configure(Server({
-  url: 'localhost', // hostname for NATS - optional (defaults to `localhost`)
+  url: 'localhost', // default to `localhost`
-  port: 4222, // port(s) for NATS - optional (defaults to 4222)
+  port: 4222, // default to 4222
-  timeout: 3000, // in ms, timeout for NATS - optional (defaults to 5000)
+  timeout: 5000, // default to 50000 ( 5 secs )
 }));

 (async () => {
   // use `${serverAppName}.${serviceName}` as parameter to app.service